Skip to content

 Settings are persisted to Config/DefaultGame.ini under [/Script/TryllClient.TryllRuntimeSettings].

-Step 5 — Add the demo actor
+Step 5 — Create a workflow asset and add the demo actor

 • Set Start Node = answer.

-5. Drop BP_TryllDemoActor into the level.
+7. Drop BP_TryllDemoActor into the level.

 Step 6 — Wire the Blueprint

-Open BP_TryllDemoActor's Event Graph.
+Open BP_TryllDemoActor's Event Graph:

 flowchart LR